dfkburnem/Duel-Tool-GUI/README.md

 ## Usage

 1. **Select Duel Type**: Choose the type of duel you want to participate in (solo, squad, pack, warr).
+2. **Optional: Select Saved Team**: Use the arrow buttons to find previously used teams.
-2. **Select Stat and Background**: Select the primary stat and background for the duel.
+3. **Select Stat and Background**: Select the primary stat and background for the duel.
-3. **Specify Hero IDs**: Enter the IDs of the heroes you want to use in the duel.
+4. **Specify Hero IDs**: Enter the IDs of the heroes you want to use in the duel.
-4. **Select Entry Fee**: Choose the entry fee for the duel.
+5. **Select Entry Fee**: Choose the entry fee for the duel.
-5. **Select Realm**: Choose the realm (Crystalvale or Serendale).
+6. **Select Realm**: Choose the realm (Crystalvale or Serendale).
-6. **Set Duel Limit**: Specify the number of duels to be performed.
+7. **Set Duel Limit**: Specify the number of duels to be performed.
-7. **Enter Password**: Provide the password to decrypt your private key.
+8. **Enter Password**: Provide the password to decrypt your private key.
-8. **Start the Duel**: Click the appropriate button to start the duel process.
+9. **Add to Queue**: Click the appropriate button to add selected team to the queue.
+10. **Start Queue**: Start the dueling process for listed teams.

 ## Important Notes